Rothschild loans to the Holy See: Background

-James Mayer de Rothschild, head of the Rothschild banking family of France (Banque Rothschild), became the official Papal banker.
+James Mayer de Rothschild, head of the French Banque Rothschild, became the official Papal banker.
 His Naples-based brother, Carl Mayer von Rothschild, geographically closer to Rome, went to meet with Pope Gregory XVI in January 1832.
 Here Carl Mayer was presented with the ribbon and star of the Sacred Military Constantinian Order of Saint George.
-It was customary for Catholics to show reverence for what they regarded as the Vicar of Christ, to kiss the Pope's feet when meeting him.
+It was customary for Catholics to show reverence for him whom they regarded as the Vicar of Christ, to kiss the Pope's feet when meeting him.
 As a Jew, Carl Mayer von Rothschild was permitted to simply kiss the ring on his hand instead.
 This outraged Catholic critics of the deal at the time.
 It even garnered a reference centuries later, by Philippe de Rothschild, a direct descendant of James and Carl, in his autobiography Milady Vine (1984).

-This loan agreed on was for a sum of £400,000 (equivalent to £3.7 billion in 2019).
 A second loan occurred during the Pontificate of Pope Pius IX ("Pio Nono") in the early 1850s with the same members of the Rothschild family after the collapse of Giuseppe Mazzini's short-lived revolutionary Roman Republic and the restoration of the Papal States.